mehradi-github/microservices-ticketing/README.md

+# Microservices with Skaffold, Kubernetes, Docker
-# Microservices with Node JS and React
+Microservices with Node JS and React(provides services for buyers and sellers of tickets for events)

 - [Microservices with Node JS and React](#microservices-with-node-js-and-react)
   - [Adding a Submodule](#adding-a-submodule)
   - [Remote development over SSH](#remote-development-over-ssh)